-A trusted servant leader, Royce was raised in a home that fostered concern for others and the belief that everyone deserves an opportunity to succeed in life.
+A trusted servant leader, State Representative Royce Duplessis (District 93) was raised in a home that fostered concern for others and the belief that everyone deserves an opportunity to succeed in life.
 One of Royce’s first examples of these values was his father, who served children with disabilities as an Adapted Physical Education Teacher for the Orleans Parish School System.
 Royce also inherited an entrepreneurial spirit from his grandparents, who owned and operated a small corner grocery store during the 1950s-70s.

 Royce’s unparalleled work ethic was developed at an early age.
 In high school, Royce worked summers as a bricklayer’s assistant, learning the value of hard work and sweat equity.
 During college at Xavier University, he supported himself earning tips working as a busboy at Mandina’s Restaurant.

 After living through the devastation of Hurricane Katrina, Royce experienced an awakening for service.
 He immersed himself into rebuilding his community by serving as Chief of Staff to former New Orleans City Councilmember James Carter.
 He then moved to Washington, DC to attend Howard University School of Law, where he founded the Howard Energy and Environmental Law Society to advocate for environmental justice.
 He also worked as an intern at the Environmental Protection Agency and the White House Council on Environmental Quality.
 After serving as a law clerk for Judge Thomas J. Motley on the Superior Court of the District of Columbia, Royce returned home to practice energy law.